TeamCodeStream/atom-client/README.md

 #### What is CodeStream's pricing model?

-Codestream is free to try for 30 days for teams of all sizes.
-CodeStream is free to use for small teams with 5 or fewer developers, educational organizations, and for open source projects.
-For all other teams, pricing starts at \$10/user/month.
+Codestream is free to try for 14 days for teams of all sizes, and then pricing starts at \$10/user/month.
+CodeStream is free to use for educational organizations and for open source projects.
 To learn more, visit https://www.codestream.com/pricing or contact sales@codestream.com.

 # Help & Feedback